Mixing-time and large-decoherence in continuous-time quantum walks on one-dimension regular networks: The Decoherent CTQWs on regular network

 \section{The Decoherent CTQWs on $1D$ regular network}

 In this section, we take into account the effects of decoherence in quantum walks on $1D$ regular network.
-For this aim, we use the realistic physical model of the network in which decoherence induced by continuous monitoring of each network node with nearby point contact(PC) detector.
+For this aim, we consider the model of network in which decoherence is induced by continuous monitoring of each network node with nearby point contact(PC) detector.
 In this model, our assumptions are as follows: each node is represented by a quantum dot which is continuously monitored by an individual point contact(PC), the walks are performed by an electron initially placed in one of the quantum dots, identical PCs are placed far enough from QDs so that the tunneling between them is negligible, Coulomb interaction between electrons in QD and PC is taken into account and all electrons are spin-less fermions~\cite{DSLF}.
+With help of gate-engineering techniques in semiconductor heterostructures, the quantum dots cycle (the 1D regular graphs are a kind of cycle graphs) with attached point contacts can be constructed\cite{torre}.
+Such techniques allow electronically to make of quantum dots and point contact by placing metal gates on the structure with a two-dimensional electron gas.
+By changing the potential on gates one can assign area of two-dimensional electron gas which creates the necessary confinement profile~\cite{DSLF}.
+In Ref.~\cite{Pioro}, the simplest example of such structure which contains two quantum dots was experimentally investigated.
 Such a set up is shown schematically in Fig. 2, where detector $j$ is represented by a barrier, connected with two reservoirs at the potentials $F_{l,j}$ and $F_{r,j}$.
-The transmission probability of the barrier varies from $\Omega_{lr,j}$ to $\Omega^{\prime}_{lr,j}$, depending on whether or not the quantum dot is occupied by an electron. \\In the following, we want to write Hamiltonian for the entire system.
-We consider simple continuous-time quantum walks are defined over an undirected graph with $N$ nodes in which each node is labelled by an integer $i\in[0,N-1]$.
+The transmission probability of the barrier varies from $\Omega_{lr,j}$ to $\Omega^{\prime}_{lr,j}$, depending on whether or not the quantum dot is occupied by an electron.
+In the following, we want to write the Hamiltonian for the entire system.
+We consider simple continuous-time quantum walks are defined over an undirected graph with $N$ nodes in which each node corresponds by an integer $j\in[0,N-1]$ and a quantum state $|j\rangle$.
 These walks can be well described by the following Hamiltonian~\cite{DHS, APS}: